Quickstart: Deploy SQL Server big data cluster on Azure Kubernetes Service (AKS)

 az account listfrom another command line.

 Azure resource group The Azure resource group name to create for the AKS cluster.
 Docker username The Docker username provided to you as part of the limited public preview.
 Docker password The Docker password provided to you as part of the limited public preview.
 Azure region The Azure region for the new AKS cluster (default westus).
 Machine size The machine size to use for nodes in the AKS cluster (default Standard_L8s).
 Worker nodes The number of worker nodes in the AKS cluster (default 1).
 Cluster name The name of both the AKS cluster and the big data cluster.
-The name of your cluster must be only lower case alpha-numeric characters, and no spaces. (default sqlbigdata).
+The name of your big data cluster must be only lower case alpha-numeric characters, and no spaces. (default sqlbigdata).
 Password Password for the controller, HDFS/Spark gateway, and master instance (default MySQLBigData2019).
 Controller user Username for the controller user (default: admin).

 The default Standard_L8s machine size may not be available in every Azure region.
 If you do select a different machine size, make sure that the total number of disks that can be attached across the nodes in the cluster is greater than or equal to 24.
 Each persistent volume claim in the cluster requires an attached disk.
 Currently, big data cluster requires 24 persistent volume claims.
 For example, the Standard_L8s machine size supports 32 attached disks, so you are able to evaluate big data clusters with a single node of this machine size.